alixander/PyScribe/README.md

 Planned
 ----------
 - `pyscribe.filter_labels(list)` -- Only log the pyscribe.scribe calls that are labeled with a label in the list
-- `pyscribe.save_logs(boolean)` -- Save the logs with a timestamp in a file (does this by default right now)
-- `pyscribe.log_lines(boolean)` -- Insert a "from line xx" before each line (does this by default right now)
-- `pyscribe.scribevalues(object)` -- Log the internal values of lists and dictionaries in a pretty way
+- `pyscribe.values(object)` -- Log the internal values of lists and dictionaries in a pretty way

 Tests
 ----------